Harmonic Mobile Manipulation: ( )

 \subsection{Simulated Environment.}

-While simulated environments like IsaacGym ~\citep{makoviychuk2021isaac} and Mujoco~\cite{todorov2012mujoco} support articulated manipulation and table cleaning, to the best of our knowledge, they lack the support for visual diversity that is essential for transferring skills to the real world for long-horizon planning.
-To enable the robot to learn the diverse tasks described in Sec~\ref{sec:tasks} using ProcThor \cite{deitke2022procthor} for its visual diversity, we augmented the simulation environment with procedural door/fridge opening logic and photo-realistic table cleaning functionality.
+Our simulation utilizes ProcThor \cite{deitke2022procthor} for its superior visual diversity, addressing a gap in environments like IsaacGym~\cite{makoviychuk2021isaac} and Mujoco~\cite{todorov2012mujoco} that lack extensive visual variation critical for real-world skill transfer.
+To enable the robot to learn the diverse tasks described in Sec~\ref{sec:tasks}, We augmented the simulation with procedural door/fridge opening logic and photo-realistic table cleaning functionality.

-\textbf{Procedural Door/Fridge Opening:} In the ProcThor\cite{deitke2022procthor} simulation environment, doors and fridges are treated as semantic objects, and their open and closed states are not governed by any physical rules.
+\textbf{Procedural Door/Fridge Opening:} One of our contributions is modifying ProcThor to enable physically realistic articulation manipulation.
+In the ProcThor\cite{deitke2022procthor} simulation environment, doors and fridges are treated as semantic objects, and their open and closed states are not governed by any physical rules.
 Instead, we estimate their status at each simulation step based on the robot's actions.
 For pushing actions, the system calculates the direction the robot's end-effector is moving towards.
 If this direction aligns with the door's normal vector, the door is opened incrementally in the same direction as the end-effector's movement.
 In the case of pulling actions, the door's movement is determined after the robot command is executed.
-The door opens in small segments if the end-effector's moved direction aligns with the door's normal vector, provided the robot has already secured the doorknob with a magnetic grasper.
-Additionally, collision detection algorithms are in place to prevent the door from clipping through the robot during these interactions.
+The door opens in small segments if the end-effector's movement direction aligns with the door's normal vector, provided the robot has already secured the doorknob with a magnetic grasper.
+Additionally, collision detection algorithms are in place to prevent the door from colliding with the robot's body during these interactions.

 \textbf{Photo-realistic Table Cleaning:} We developed a highly realistic table-cleaning simulation in ProcThor\cite{deitke2022procthor}.
 This process involves randomly placing a variety of lifelike dirt objects on a designated table at the start of each episode and attaching a sponge to the robot's end-effector at the start of the episode.
 During each simulation step, any dirt objects that come into contact with the attached sponge are eliminated.
 The quantity of dirt objects removed is then tallied for the purpose of reward computation in RL training.
 This method of simulating photorealistic dirt objects not only allows the robot to visually detect dirt on the simulated table but also to recognize the removal of dirt upon cleaning.